Fives Court Cottage Wincanton Somerset Fives Court Cottage

 Views of the surrounding area

 Local attractions include the Fleet Air Arm Museum at Yeovilton, Haynes Motor Museum at Sparkford, and Shaftesbury with the famous Gold Hill.
-The market town of Sherborne, with its Abbey and two Castles, is just six miles away.
+The market town of Sherborne, with its Abbey and two Castles, is just 6 miles away.
 Many events such as Sherborne Country Fair, a Classic Car Show, and a Firework Extravaganza are held in the grounds of the new Sherborne Castle.
-There are many National Trust properties in the area including Stourhead with its gardens designed by Capability Brown, Montacute House, Lytes Cary Manor, and Barrington Court.
+There are many National Trust properties in the area including Stourhead with its world-famous 18th century garden, Montacute House, Lytes Cary Manor, and Barrington Court.
 At Longleat, there is the famous safari park as well as a beautiful stately home and garden.
-Nearby are the Bath and West Show Ground at Shepton Mallet, and Wincanton Racecourse.
+Close by are Wincanton Racecourse, and also the apple orchards and gardens of the Newt in Somerset.
+Near Shepton Mallet is the Bath and West Show Ground , which hosts many events, including a 3-day agricultural show in May.
+For steam enthusiasts, take a trip on the East Somerset Railway.

 The small town of Wincanton is just 2 miles away and has three supermarkets: the nearest ones, Morrisons and Lidl, are by the junction with the A303, and there is a Co-Op in the High Street.
-It also has a post office, pubs, restaurants, a wide selection of take-aways and a leisure centre.
-About 2½ miles away, the village of Charlton Horethorne has a country pub with restaurant and also a general stores selling newspapers and good quality local produce.
+It also has a post office, pubs, restaurants, and a wide selection of take-aways.
+About 2 miles away, in the village of Charlton Horethorne is The Kings Arms, a country pub with restaurant, and also the Village Shop selling newspapers and good quality local produce.

-Local sporting and leisure facilities include an indoor pool and gymnasium at Wincanton Sports Centre and tennis at Wincanton Sports Ground.
+Local sporting and leisure facilities include an indoor pool and gymnasium at Wincanton Sports Centre and horse riding at Pevelings Farm.
 There are several local golf courses.
-Horse riding is available at Horsington (2 miles).
 Yeovil (12 miles) has ten-pin bowling, swimming and a multiplex cinema.

-Further afield is the Jurassic Coast (World Heritage Site), popular with fossil hunters, with geological features such as Lulworth Cove and Durdle Door, the harbour town of Lyme Regis with its famous Cobb harbour wall, and Abbotsbury with its swannery and gardens.
-There are some lovely sandy beaches, including Weymouth and Swanage.
+Further afield is the Jurassic Coast (World Heritage Site), popular with fossil hunters, with geological features such as Lulworth Cove and Durdle Door.
+There are some lovely sandy beaches, including those at Weymouth and Swanage.
 Chesil Beach and West Bay are popular with sea anglers.
+Just along the coast is the village of Abbotsbury with its Swannery and Sub-Tropical Gardens, and the harbour town of Lyme Regis with its famous Cobb harbour wall.

 We kindly request that you do not smoke in the property.